iamryandrake/pomodoro.cc/README.md

 ##### [SSL certificate](https://devcenter.heroku.com/articles/ssl-certificate-self) and credentials

-Execute `unzip ssl.zip` or

-generate a self signed certificate and put the generated files under the `ssl` directory with
+You can override the self-signed certificate with (put the files in the `ssl` directory) :

 ```
 openssl genrsa -des3 -passout pass:x -out pomodoro.cc.pass.key 2048